Thorbjørn Jagland: Secretary General of the Council of Europe: First term, from 2009 to 2014

-Secretary General of the Council of Europe: Second term, from 2014
+Secretary General of the Council of Europe: Second term, from 2014 to 2019

 On 24 June 2014, the Parliamentary Assembly of the Council of Europe convened to elect the Secretary General for the term running from 2014 to 2019.
 Thorbjørn Jagland had expressed his intentions of continuing on for a second term and was one of the two candidates competing for the post.
 Jagland was opposed by Ms Sabine Leutheusser-Schnarrenberger.

 In the voting conducted by the Parliamentary Assembly of the Council of Europe (PACE), of the 252 members voting, Jagland won 156.
 Ms Leutheusser-Schnarrenberger obtained 93.
 There were 3 blank ballots.
 With the requirement for an absolute majority being 125, Jagland's tally of 156 gave him a comfortable absolute majority.
 Jagland formally commenced his next term from 1 October 2014.

 Jagland's re-election as Secretary General of the Council of Europe is without precedent.
 Several outgoing Secretaries General had stood for re-election without having been successful.
 His wide margin of victory is seen as a sign of approval and appreciation of his yeoman services to both the Council of Europe and his unstinting efforts to reduce tensions in Ukraine.

 Jagland was continually accused by Norwegian and foreign media of servility towards Putin's Russia during his tenure.
 Russia was placed under voting sanctions following the annexation of Crimea in 2014, but in 2019 Jagland spearheaded the effort to give the Russians their voting rights back.
 Council members and analysts have criticized Jagland for giving in to Russian "blackmail".
 7 delegations left the council in protest of the decision to give Russia voting rights without ending the occupation of parts of Ukraine.